canonical/platform-engineering-docs/hiring/coding-interview.rst

    one user may interact with the store.
 Any interactions with the store can be assumed to be authenticated (the user can be assumed to be who they claim to be) but not authorized (the store needs to check whether the user should be able to access a given secret).
-There are 2 classes of users, a normal user who should only be able to access secrets they have created and an admin user (indicated by the “admin” username) who should be able to access any secret by its id.
+There are 2 classes of users: a normal user who should only be able to access secrets they have created and an admin user (indicated by the “admin” username) who should be able to access any secret by its id.
 The same secret value can be stored multiple times where each